 Alon Binyamin Legacy Society:

 Those who have named Camp Ramah in California as a beneficiary in their estate plans are proudly welcomed as members of the Alon Binyamin Legacy Society.
 The Alon Binyamin is the largest and oldest tree at Camp Ramah and in Ojai, where it is listed on the historical registry.
 The tree represents deep roots and great strength, standing tall for decades, just as a legacy gift will strengthen Ramah and secure its future.
-Benefits of this society include the receipt of a special gift and invitations to annual special events.
+The benefits of this society include the receipt of a special gift and invitations to annual special events.

 We are honored to recognize the following members:

-If you have already generously included Camp Ramah in your estate plans and would like to be recognized as a member of the Alon Binyamin Legacy Circle, please contact John Magoulas at John@ramah.org and he will be in touch with a “Declaration of Intent,” which you may complete, sign and return to our office.
+If you have already generously included Camp Ramah in your estate plans and would like to be recognized as a member of the Alon Binyamin Legacy Circle, please contact John Magoulas and he will be in touch with a “Declaration of Intent,” which you may complete, sign and return to our office.
 Please note that this is not a legal document, but will be helpful for our records.
 Thank you!